 Poor Sheldon, who to me was a big, strong and very nice kid, just lay curled on the pavement, yelping and crying out, as his brother hit him again and again.
 Nothing justified that level of punishment.
 Sheldon looked just as scared as I would have been in his place.
 Poor Sheldon…

 Mike and Chris Kelly were two bothers whom I really liked.
 They lived next door to Sheldon.
 Their father’s name was (I think) Reg, and I cannot remember the Mother’s name, but she was a gravelly-voiced red head who sounded like Lucille Ball and looked always about four hours behind on her sleep.
 Even at about ten or eleven years old, Mike seemed pretty wise and always looked out for his blonde-haired younger brother.
 Those boys were always together, and always seemed as tight as brothers could be.

 Their tough Dad, Reggie, was a black belt in some martial art, and had tattoos up and down his arms.
 Although he never did anything mean that I could see, I was intimidated by him.
 Generally though, he seemed tough but fair.
 I’m sure he would have killed anyone who would have messed with the boys or their mother.

-Eventually, we all took turns kicking the hell out of Reg’s arm, which Reg didn’t seem to mind.
+Eventually, we all took turns kicking the hell out of Reg’s arm, which he didn’t seem to mind.
 It was some kind of macho pain ritual, I guess.
-Maybe it was Reggie demonstrating that he was the top dog, the cock of the walk.
-I’ll never know, but Reggie never made a sound as his arm took our best shots.
+Maybe it was Reggie demonstrating that he was the top dog, the cock of the walk, I’ll never know.
+But Reggie never made a sound as his arm took our best shots.